 Key Features of Daphile

 - It supports a wide range of audio file formats with support for USB-connected DACs.

 - This distro can configure the connected audio devices automatically.

 - Apart from the offline drive, Daphile can connect to network drives for playing music.

 - The installer ISO is small in size and doesn’t take much space even after installation.

 The last distro based on Gentoo on this list is Pentoo.
-Just like the name, it doesn’t have much difference with the original Gentoo Linux.
-But it brings some convenient desktop features for the beginners.
+Just like the name, it doesn’t have much difference from the original Gentoo Linux.
+But it brings some convenient desktop features for beginners.

 Key Features of Pentoo